AcklenAvenue/competencies/Ops/AWS/Route53.md

 ## Competencies

- - Understand what is Route 53
+ - Understand what is Route 53 is used for.
- - Understand what is CNAME RECORD & A RECORD
+ - Understand what is CNAME RECORD & A RECORD and their differences.
- - Learn how to create, modify and delete a DNS record (A, CNAME)
+ - Be able to create, modify and delete a DNS record (A, CNAME).

 ## Evaluation